mxjp/preact-i18n/README.md

 ```
 The number of forms depends on the language.
 You can lookup the number in [plurals.json5](./resources/plurals.json5).

-## Interval Plurals
-Interval plurals are not yet supported.

 ## Interpolation
 ```tsx
 <TX value="Hello {name}!" fields={{ name: "World" }} />